chadwhitaker/numbar-docs/README.md

 # Numbar Documentation

 Keep an eye on your most important metric.
-Numbar is a macOS app that reads remote JSON and displays your valued metrics in your menu bar.
+Numbar is a macOS app that displays _your_ most valued metrics in your menu bar.
+Learn how to get started in seconds, using the instructions below.

 [![](http://i.imgur.com/cnvGseA.png)](https://numbarapp.com)